Skip to content

 🥁

-Eight velocity-sensitive drum pads arranged in a classic grid layout.
-Trigger sounds instantly by clicking, tapping, or pressing keyboard shortcuts Q through I.
+Sixteen velocity-sensitive drum pads arranged in a 4x4 grid.
+Trigger sounds instantly by clicking, tapping, or pressing keyboard shortcuts.
+Right-click for ghost notes.

 📊

-Program beats visually on an 8-track, 16-step grid.
-Toggle steps on and off, watch the playhead move in real time, and build complex rhythms one step at a time.
+Program beats visually on a 16-track, 16-step grid.
+Toggle steps on and off, watch the playhead move in real time, and build complex rhythms easily.

 🔀